Back to Index

 Inverters typically need replacement after 10 to 15 years.
 This is one of the only components of the system that may require servicing during the life of the solar installation.
 Keeping track of inverter age and planning for a replacement can help prevent any unexpected interruptions in energy production.

 Proactive Replacement: While an inverter is designed to last a decade or more, it’s a good idea to budget for replacement every 10 to 15 years to ensure continuous energy production without downtime.
-Most inverters for a 10kW system will cost around $1500.
+Most inverters for a 10kW system will cost approximately 10% of the total solar system price.

 What is the Lifespan of a Solar Panel?